redbluewater/UntargCode/README.md

 ```conda install bioconductor-camera=1.46.0```\
 ```conda env export > untargKL4.yml```

+Note that you can search for new packages in the event you need to expand this YML file this way: ```conda search *bioconductor-spectra*``` and then you can see all the package options available

 At this point you have your configuration file (the yml file), edit it locally to change the environment to be untargKL4 --> do this by setting the first row to ```name: untargKL4``` and at the very end of the file, edit this ```prefix: /vortexfs1/home/klongnecker/.conda/envs/untargKL4```.
 Then, go into the various slurm scripts which follow and change them all to read ```conda activate untargKL4```

 Install the conda environment via the yml file:\